Skip to Content

 Written Directions to the Trailhead

 From the junction of VT 7A and VT 11/VT 30 in downtown Manchester Center, head north on VT 30 for 4.4 miles.
 Turn right onto Raptor Lane and follow it for 0.7 miles to a small dirt road on the left, marked by a trail sign.
 Follow this to the end and park just beyond the trailhead.
 The parking lot (space for about 6 cars) is on the right.
 Raptor Lane and the parking area are not maintained in the winter.
 Winter parking is at J.K.
-Adams and will add an additional mile to the hike.
+Adams, adding an additional mile to the hike.
 GPS coordinates: 43° 14.36′ N, 73° 4.54′ W.

 Hiking to Gettysburg Quarry in Dorset